sivann/itdb/README.md

 ### New UI fields pull requests:
 Please take the time to consider the following when submitting a generic pull-request :
-* Is your new  field universaly useful?
+* Is your new  field universally useful?
 Can you think of cases where it doesn't make sense?
 * Can your functionality be already addressed by the current fields?
 * Does  your field have specific search needs?